Free arts integration curriculum and video tutorials of our teachers' favorite strategies!

 In 2020 the Norman Rockwell Museum had an exhibition called Finding Home: Four Artists’ Journeys.
 It featured artworks and online interviews, rich in discussion about what it meant to “find home.”
 Because of COVID-19, school communities carried out stay-at-home orders in 2020.
 This lesson is a perfect way to explore what home means to students in a collective experience.
 Students watch the museum’s videos, look at the artworks about home, watch teacher-led demonstrations on collage with found materials, and problem solve to create their own collages.
 This lesson can be taught as an in-classroom experience, or as an online learning experience.

-Did you try this lesson in your classroom?
 Leave us some feedback about how it went, using the form below!